CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Discussion

 \subsection{Performance in Ideal Conditions}

-The potential of the proposed \gls{cnn}-based image reconstruction method for ultrafast \gls{us} imaging was demonstrated through the results obtained in numerical experiments, in which the physical assumptions of the \gls{sir} model, defined in \cref{eq:sir-pe-integral-model} and used to simulate the training dataset, were fully satisfied.
-Indeed, the proposed \enquote{two-step} image reconstruction method, which consists first of computing a low-quality estimate of the image using a re-weighted backprojection operator (akin to \gls{das}), and then using a trained \gls{cnn} to recover a high-quality image from that estimate, includes the learning of a complex image-to-image mapping, capable of removing (non-stationary) diffraction artifacts, mainly caused by \glspl{gl}, \glspl{sl}, and \glspl{ew}, while preserving speckle patterns that result from main lobes.

-We demonstrated that the proposed approach is not only capable of strongly reducing diffraction artifacts, but also to accurately recover zones initially hidden by them, on a dynamic range exceeding \SI{60}{\decibel} (\cref{sec:results:numerical-evaluations}).
+The potential of the proposed \gls{cnn}-based image reconstruction method was demonstrated through the results obtained in numerical experiments (\cref{sec:results:numerical-evaluations}), in which the physical assumptions of the \gls{sir} model, defined in \cref{eq:sir-pe-integral-model} and used to simulate the training dataset, were fully satisfied.
+These results showed that the proposed method is capable of strongly reducing (nonstationary) diffraction artifacts, mainly caused by \glspl{gl}, \glspl{sl}, and \glspl{ew}, while preserving speckle patterns that result from main lobes.
+Moreover, it is capable of accurately recovering zones initially hidden by diffraction artifacts, on a dynamic range exceeding \SI{60}{\decibel}.
 This means that the detectability of lesions potentially hidden by such artifacts would be largely improved.
-The use of simulated reference images obtained from an optimal version of the linear transducer considered (\gls{ie} \gls{uq} configuration), together with the \gls{hdr}-sensitive \gls{mslae} training loss, allowed us to reconstruct images from a single-\gls{pw} acquisition with a quality similar to that of (gold-standard) \gls{sa} imaging.
-This represents a more than 100-fold reduction in acquisition requirements, such as acquisition time, power requirements, or subsequent data transfer bandwidth requirements.
-And this with real-time reconstruction capabilities on consumer-level \glspl{gpu}.
+The use of simulated reference images obtained from an optimal version of the linear transducer considered (\gls{ie}, \gls{uq}), together with the \gls{hdr}-sensitive and \gls{rf}-compatible \gls{mslae} training loss, enabled the reconstruction of images from single-\gls{pw} acquisitions with a quality similar to that of (gold-standard) \gls{sa} imaging.
+This represents a more than 100-fold reduction in acquisition requirements, such as acquisition time, power consumption, or data transfer rates.

 Artifacts caused by \glspl{ew} were the most difficult to tackle, most likely due to their close resemblance to speckle patterns.
-This issue may be addressed using a \gls{cnn} with greater capacity, but \glspl{ew} could also be significantly reduced by a suitable transmit apodization~\cite{Udesen_UFFC_2008,JensenJonas_UFFC_2016}, at the cost of a lower insonification energy on the sides of the field of view (probably restorable if accounted for in the training set), and an increased transmitter complexity.
+This issue may be addressed using a \gls{cnn} with greater capacity.
+Also, \gls{ew} artifacts could be reduced by a suitable transmit apodization~\cite{Udesen_UFFC_2008,JensenJonas_UFFC_2016}, at the cost of a lower insonification energy on the sides of the field of view (probably restorable if accounted for in the training set), and an increased transmitter complexity.
+The lateral resolution of speckle patterns was only slightly improved compared with \gls{lq}.
+This complex task was better achieved with \resnumcnnDlgd{} than \resnumcnnClgd{}, suggesting that a greater capacity \gls{cnn} could improve further the tightening of speckle patterns.